spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas/05-install-manage-maas-pcg.md

 </InfoBox>

-Palette provides an installer in the form of a Docker container that is temporarily deployed on your laptop, workstation or jump box.
+Palette provides an installer in the form of a Docker container that is temporarily deployed on your laptop, workstation, or jump box.
 You can use the installer on any linux x86-64 system that has a Docker daemon installed and connectivity to Palette and the MAAS identity endpoint.

 <br />